 Branded Drugs Not More Effective Than Generics

-Name brand drugs, in spite of their higher price tag, do not work any better than generics, research indicates.
+Despite their higher price tag, name brand drugs do not work any better than generics, according to research.
 There also isn’t much difference between name brand and generic drugs in terms of patient satisfaction.

 Generic drugs, furthermore, may have a better-understood safety profile.
 In order to be sold as generics, drugs must be on the market for many years, and this real world use is very effective at picking up on potential side effects.
 The safety of newer drugs, on the other hand, is largely based on clinical trials with smaller population sizes that may underrepresent poor patient outcomes in the real world.

 “Next time your doctor writes a prescription for a brand drug, ask her why she chose that drug over generics or competitors.”

 Another potential benefit of generic drugs is lower health care spending.
 The multi-million dollar direct-to-consumer ad campaigns that promote brand name drugs over less expensive treatments are blamed in part for rising prescription drug prices.
 For example, in 2015, brand name drug costs increased 15.8%, compared to a 6.6% increase in generic drug costs.
 Generic drugs cost on average 15 to 60 percent less than brand name drugs.